Cost of Owning a Somali Cat

 Owning a Somali is a significant financial commitment over their 11-16 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 6-10 lbs and lifespan of 11-16 yrs, the Somali requires thoughtful care tailored to their specific breed characteristics.
+Between the 6-10 lbs adult size and 11-16 yrs lifespan, the Somali has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 What makes the Somali remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Breed-Specific Health Profile: Research identifies renal amyloidosis, PRA, dental disease as conditions with higher prevalence in Somalis.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Somali's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Somali Cat.

 First-Year Expenses

 What makes the Somali remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.
-Somalis with high energy levels need consistent outlets for their drive and enthusiasm.
+For Somali, daily outlets — real exercise, real engagement — are the baseline; intermittent effort doesn't match the breed's actual output.

 Annual Costs